notJamesHan/Imbalanced-LLM/README.md

 As an Undergraduate Researcher, I did not had the luxury to have over 30GB GPU, and did not want to spend money on Colab.
 So I had to modify lots of code and versionings to make it work on free tier Colab, and even locally with smaller LLMs.

+If there are questions, please leave an issue on github to talk more about it, or email me at contactjameshan@gmail.com

 ## Version
 - This code is ran on Google Colab Free Tier.
 It will follow those versions.